abicas/SapOnMicrosoftDemos/content/labs/security/sentinel/_index.en.md

 ### What we will build

 In this lab we will integrate SAP S/4HANA with Microsoft Sentinel and demonstrate how we can identify secuerity incidents from within SAP.
-We will generate a couple of suspect activities on SAP and see it being reflected as security incidents that can be further automated.
+We will generate a couple of suspect activities on SAP and see it being reflected as security incidents.
+We then will augment those incidents by leveraging Logic Apps and OpenAI GPT3 to add relevant comments and simplify and guide the first line responders.

-{{< youtube 8IyqdcN9d9Q >}}
+{{< youtube eTmjDQ_-rpY >}}

 ### Estimated Time for this Lab